 A Trunki children's suitcase is more than just somewhere to pack the kid's travel essentials.
 It looks great so the kid's love it from the start and will enjoy pulling it along them.
 And when they get tired they can jump on and have a ride!
 The Trunki suitcase is lightweight and durable and that's what you need when traveling with children.
 Plus the fun characters and colors will bring admiring comments from other travelers.

 All Trunki suitcases are made from strong, hard plastic.
-It is seriously tough as we've dropped it down stairs (not on purpose) and there are no marks.
-I've not put it to the test, but as the case can hold over 50kg (100lbs) you could possibly get two children riding on one case.
+It is seriously tough as we've dropped it down a set of stairs (not on purpose) and there are no marks.
+As the case can hold over 50kg (100lbs) you could possibly get two children riding on one case.

 It's hand luggage approved, so no need to check in at the airport.

 Light enough for young children to pull along themselves, it is also perfectly stable as a ride-on toy as the four wheels are even and robust.

 - Age range: 3-6 years approx.